February 28, 2022

 Today’s smart devices such as Foundation Fieldbus (FF) are capable of transferring control from the DCS controller to the transmitter or control valve.
 For instance, both the FF transmitter and the FF valve positioner have proportional-integral-derivative (PID) function block capability, so the PID function block can be located in either device.
 This capability makes smart instruments critical in process plants for measuring real-time process data and delivering diagnostic information through alarms and events.

 Increased smart instrument functionality goes hand in hand with an increase in attack surface.
 A Level 0 device risk assessment would reveal that reliance on defense-in-depth security alone proves insufficient.
 To address this challenge, you have two options:

 Securing smart field instruments in your industrial plant will prove vital.
-As stated in IEC 62443-3-1, an attack on a control system could take the form of one or more field instruments being spoofed, inducing an equipment shutdown.
+As stated in ISA/IEC 62443-3-1, an attack on a control system could take the form of one or more field instruments being spoofed, inducing an equipment shutdown.